How To Use Retin-A (Tretinoin) For Wrinkles And Skin Aging

 - Mild burning

-Introduce it to your skin gradually.
+Introduce it to your skin gradually as it might cause skin sensitivity.
 Start with a twice-a-week routine and stick to it for the first two months.
 You can also talk to your doctor and get an idea about how to use it properly.

 Also, before you start using tretinoin, be aware of the following things.